onyx-and-iris/ignr/README.md

 -   flags:

     *optional*
-    -   --height:  Height of the selection prompt.
+    -   --height:  Height of the selection prompt, defaults to 20.

 ```console
 ignr-cli new